mdibntariq/Data_Quality/README.md

 Data cleaning and wrangling for Flickr-Images-Book Dataset and guess the number program

-# Data_Quality
-Data cleaning and wrangling for Flickr-Images-Book Dataset and guess the number program

 # Code Exercise 1:
 In a language of your choice write a program that will take a random integer as a parameter, then have